 I’ve never talked about TV shows on Papiro & Mint but I thought it would be a good idea this time since people are watching more Netflix and going less to the movies.
-However, Netflix has been releasing one show worse than the other and the fact they are not renewing most of them for a second season is the prove of that.
-The only that are actually surviving are the ones that has been nominated for an Emmy for the past couple of years such as House of Cards, The Crown, Stranger Things, Unbreakable Kimmy Schmidt and Orange Is the New Black.
+However, Netflix has been releasing one show worse than the other and the fact they are not renewing most of them for a second season is the proof of how bad Netflix’s curatorship is.
+The only shows that are actually surviving are the ones that have been nominated for an Emmy for the past couple of years such as House of Cards, The Crown, Stranger Things, Unbreakable Kimmy Schmidt and Orange Is the New Black.
 Now, this is good television.
 But what does this even mean?

-The other day I praised Homeland on Facebook and how important the TV show was by reflecting the president election of Donald Trump in America and a friend said “no one watches that TV show”.
-But somehow, American Horror Story is being mentioned all over the place for showing that the next season will deal with agoraphobia and psychopathic behaviour as a reflect of the Trump presidency.
+The other day I praised Homeland on Facebook and how important the TV show was by reflecting the presidential election of Donald Trump in America and a friend said: “no one watches that TV show”.
+But somehow, American Horror Story is being mentioned all over the place for showing that the next season will deal with agoraphobia and psychopathic behavior as a reflection of the Trump presidency.
 Yes, that’s pretty interesting, but is still a horror series at the end.
-In the meanwhile, Homeland started its show by talking about the conflicts in Syria and the latest season was about security in America, the problems concerning free speech, muslimophobia, planned terrorism, and the list goes on.
+In the meanwhile, Homeland started its show by talking about the conflicts in Syria and the latest season was about security in America, the problems concerning free speech, Muslimophobia, planned terrorism, and the list goes on.
 Unfortunately, the show didn’t get a nomination at the Emmy’s this year, but it already got 4 nominations as Best TV show since it started.

 And speaking about Emmy’s, they are probably the only award ceremony I know that are actually fair when it comes to their winners and nominations, even though I haven’t watched every single one of them.
 But people in general, haven’t watched more than one or two series.
 So why is this happening?

 When people start to watch these so-called “critically acclaimed series”, they say they’re bored.
-But that happens because they’re used to a fragmented, fast-pacing, cliff-hanger ending episode which is more concerned in making you want to watch the next episode than to think about the story itself, usually going to a direction where the story stops making sense by the fourth season or having an horrible conclusion.
+But that happens because they’re used to a fragmented, fast-pacing, cliff-hanger ending episode which is more concerned in making you want to watch the next chapter than to think about the story itself, usually going to a direction where the story stops making sense by the fourth season or having a horrible conclusion.
 Which is pretty much the same thing I hear from people when I show them interesting, different movies.
-People told me Game of Thrones and Breaking Bad were boring when they started watching and now they’re fascinated.
-Maybe the TV shows are not boring, maybe we are the ones who are dull and stupid.
+People told me Game of Thrones and Breaking Bad were boring when they started watching and now they’re fascinated with it.
+Maybe TV shows are not boring, maybe we are the ones who are dull and stupid.
 Sometimes you need a whole season to understand why is it good and not only the first 40 minutes.

 And isn’t this the major problem with images today?
 How we consume them?
 Who reads a book?
 Who finishes a movie?
 Who even pays for a ticket that is not for a super-hero or blockbuster film?
-Definitely the people who writes posts like this.
-Of course it’s nice to watch other things, just as I keep watching all the super-hero movies and shitty blockbusters that comes out every month, but learn how to separate what’s good from what’s bad, what’s real television and entertainment and maybe you’ll have a better judgment than most internet critics.
+Definitely the people who write posts like this.
+Of course it’s nice to watch other things, just as I keep watching all the super-hero movies and shitty blockbusters that come out every month, but learn how to separate what’s good from what’s bad, what’s reality television and entertainment and maybe you’ll have a better judgment than most internet critics.

 What about you?
-What are your favourite TV shows?
+What are your favorite TV shows?